likoz2/Lectures/CSharp/PaperWork/introduction.md

   Water sweetWater = Cook(waterAmount, sugarPacket); // We call a method which is defined bellow }

-// We expect parametr saying how much water we want and a sugar as an ingredient.
+// We expect parameter saying how much water we want and a sugar as an ingredient.
 // We return the sweetened Water. public Water Cook(float waterAmount, SugarPacket sugarPacket){ Water water = new Water(waterAmount);